imagej/imagej.github.io/_pages/plugins/denoiseg.md

 # Exporting trained models from Python to ImageJ / Fiji

 It's possible to train a DenoiSeg neural network using Python.
 The required code and instructions can be found [here](https://github.com/juglab/DenoiSeg).
-The model that has been trained in Python, can be used in FIJI as well:
+The model that has been trained in Python, can be used in Fiji as well:

 1. In Python, run this at the end of your training: `mode.export_TF()`.
 2. Locate the exported model file